SumoLogic/sumologic-documentation/docs/observability/application-components.md

 * [Oracle](/docs/integrations/databases/oracle)
 :::

-## Install using the Automation Script
+## Installation

-These instructions help you configure and deploy the Application Components Solution using a Terraform script.
+To use the Application Components Solution, you'll need to install a Terraform automation script.

 The Terraform script performs the following actions:
 * Creates Application Components View hierarchy in Explore.